victorbenezoli/iws/README.md

 3. Commit your changes (`git commit -m 'Add new feature'`)
 4. Push to the branch (`git push origin feature/new-feature`)
 5. Open a Pull Request

+Please ensure the branch name follows the patterns:
+- `feature/your-feature-name` for new features
+- `bugfix/your-bugfix-name` for bug fixes
+- `hotfix/your-hotfix-name` for urgent fixes
+- `docs/your-docs-update` for documentation updates
+- `improvement/your-improvement-name` for code improvements

 ---